 along with a similar equation involving the weights $\omega_i$,

 In this work, we extremize the log-likelihood function by using the \texttt{Adam} optimizer with learning rate being $10^{-6}$ provided by the \texttt{TensorFlow} API~\cite{TensorFlow:2016}.
 Note that, in Eq.~\eqref{eq:GMM_gradient}, the best-fit value of the prediction $y_j(\theta_i)$ is weighted not only by the variance in measurements ($\Delta y_i$), but also by the weights $\omega_i$ and the factor $\mathcal{N}(y_j|\theta_i)/\pi(y_j, \Delta y_j|\vec{\theta})$ of the $i$-the base distribution, which becomes trivial for a single Gaussian.
 The Jacobian $\partial y_j(\theta_i)/\partial \theta_i$, transforms information from the data space to the PDF space.
-The presence of this transformation makes it difficult to use the Expectation Maximum algorithm.
+The presence of this transformation makes it difficult to use the Expectation Maximum algorithm directly.

 In this work we use the above equation as a constraint that determines the value of $\omega_i$.
 This is generally the approach taken for other unsupervised machine learning applications.
 In general, this strategy tends to assign higher weights to experiments with higher precision.
-If desired, it is possible to control the weights by increasing or decreasing the value of the uncertainties associated with a certain experimental data set.\footnote{One method of trying to deal with inconsistent data sets is to artificially inflate uncertainties until we arrive at a consistent data set~\cite{Kovarik:2019xvh}.
-Although not described in this work, we remark that the GMM in conjunction with certain information criteria, provides a way to determine the extent to which it is necessary to inflate the uncertainty on data until the fits become consistent.} Thus along with $\theta_i$, the weights $\omega_i$ are also varied in order to optimize the log-likelihood.
+If desired, it is possible to control the weights by increasing or decreasing the value of the uncertainties associated with a certain experimental data set.\footnote{One method of method of managing inconsistent data sets is to artificially inflate uncertainties until we arrive at a consistent data set~\cite{Kovarik:2019xvh}.

+In Appendix~\ref{sec:app:W_boson}, we describe how the GMM, in conjunction with certain information criteria, provides a way to determine the extent to which it is necessary to inflate the uncertainty on data until the fits become consistent.